Subscribe from $5.99

 Demonstrations of caring don’t require that you be available to your students 24/7, or that you know the details of their personal lives and share the details of your own.
 Those actions, as recent news stories have attested, will get you into hot water for blurring the boundaries of the teacher-student relationship.

-Karen Hume is a well-known Canadian teacher, administrator, author, speaker, and workshop leader.
-She has her M.Ed. in curriculum and teacher development, has been a member of a university research group funded to investigate the role of talk in the classroom.
+Karen Hume is a Canadian teacher, administrator, author, speaker, and workshop leader.
+She has her MEd in Curriculum and Teacher Development, and has been a member of a university research group funded to investigate the role of talk in the classroom.
 Karen is also a member of the editorial board of an online action research journal.
-Her latest publication, Tuned Out: Engaging the 21st Century Learner (Pearson Canada, 2010), is a practical resource for educators that focuses on improving student engagement in the 21st Century.
-For more information, visit Karen’s website or connect through Twitter: @humekaren

 Education News